 steinhardt mishnah torah2

-Judaica in Context offers personalized service when conducting insurance appraisals for synagogues of religious institutions.
+Judaica in Context offers personalized service when conducting insurance appraisals for synagogues.
 We are also happy to speak to your board or house/art committee about the care, storage and possible disposition of art and ceremonial objects.
 We are also available to consult in the design and acquisition of new art commissions or in the purchasing of historic Judaica or artworks.

 Synagogues contain a wide range of high value items.
 These may include: